 Driving in Iceland isn’t too difficult.
 The roads are well maintained and not too busy, and for the 3 day road trip we suggest, 99% of the driving is on paved roads.
 There will be some short sections of unpaved road (such as those leading to Seljavallalaug), but these are very short and fine in a standard two-wheel drive car.

 Winter conditions can be more challenging, with snow and ice common.
-Check road.is for real-time road conditions before setting out each day.
+Check umferdin.is for real-time road conditions before setting out each day (this is the current site, replacing the older road.is portal).

-As mentioned in our Practical Tips section, fuel currently costs around 185 to 230 ISK per litre, and car rental companies now add a per-kilometre road tax of 6.95 ISK/km to your final bill.
+As covered in our Practical Tips section, fuel costs around 215 to 220 ISK per litre for petrol and 259 ISK per litre for diesel, and car rental companies now add a per-kilometre road tax of 6.95 ISK/km to your final bill (as of January 2026).

 Electricity / Power